 If the urge to swallow is too great, try cutting the chew into half to use less.

 Discard the used oil out in the trash, discarding in the sink or toilet can clog plumbing.
-Rinse your mouth with warm water and floss and brush as normal.
+Rinse your mouth with warm water.

 - Mix coconut oil with avocado oil in a medium sized bowl, set aside.

 - In a separate bowl combine the xylitol, baking soda and l-arginine, mix with a fork until well combined.